Consumer electronics: History

 For its first fifty years, the phonograph turntable did not use electronics; the needle and sound horn were purely mechanical technologies.
 However, in the 1920s, radio broadcasting became the basis of the mass production of radio receivers.
 The vacuum tubes that had made radios practical were used with record players as well.
 This was to amplify the sound so that it could be played through a loudspeaker.
-Television was invented soon after, but remained insignificant in the consumer market until the 1950s.
+Television was invented soon after, but remained insignificant in the consumer market in the Global North until the 1950s, after the end of world war 2.
+Television would not become widely adopted elsewhere worldwide until the 1970s.

 The first working transistor, a point-contact transistor, was invented by John Bardeen and Walter Houser Brattain at Bell Labs in 1947, which led to significant research in the field of solid-state semiconductors in the early-1950s.
 The invention and development of the earliest transistors at Bell led to transistor radios, in turn promoting the emergence of the home entertainment consumer electronics industry starting in the 1950s.
 This was largely due to the efforts of Tokyo Tsushin Kogyo (now Sony) in successfully commercializing transistor technology for a mass market, with affordable transistor radios and then transistorized television sets.

 Integrated circuits (ICs) followed when manufacturers built circuits (usually for military purposes) on a single substrate using electrical connections between circuits within the chip itself.
 IC technology led to more advanced and cheaper consumer electronics, such as transistorized televisions, pocket calculators, and by the 1980s, video game consoles and personal computers affordable for regular middle-class families.

-Beginning in the 1980s and continuing through the early 2000s, many consumer electronics, such as televisions and stereo systems, underwent digitization.
+Beginning in the 1980s and accelerating in the early 2000s, many consumer electronics, such as televisions and stereo systems, underwent digitization.
 The introduction of compact discs (CDs) and personal computers during this period signalled a broader shift as digital computer technology and digital signals were increasingly integrated into consumer devices.
 This transformation significantly altered their functionality and led to improved performance, such as enhanced image quality in televisions.
 These advancements were largely driven by Moore’s Law, which enabled rapid increases in processing power and reductions in cost and size.
+At the same time in the 2000s, the internet and personal computers were adopted worldwide.

 In 2004, the consumer electronics industry was worth US $240 billion annually worldwide, comprising visual equipment, audio equipment, and games consoles.
 The industry became global, with Asia Pacific having a 35% market share, Europe having 31.5%, the US having 23%, and the rest of the world owning the remainder.
 Major players in this industry are household names like Sony, Samsung, Philips, Sanyo, and Sharp.

+Due to technological convergence, one single device such as a smartphone can perform the tasks of several separate devices such as a camera, radio, TV, video camcorder, etc.